Dog Breeds and Home Insurance: Restrictions, Coverage & Pet-Friendly Insurers

 Why Insurers Restrict Certain Breeds

-Insurers are in the business of managing financial risk.
-Dog bite liability claims are one of the most significant loss drivers within homeowners insurance.
-In 2024, insurers paid out approximately $1.57 billion in dog bite-related claims across more than 22,600 incidents — an 18.9% increase from the year prior.
-The average claim cost hit $69,272 in 2024, up substantially over the past decade.
+Insurers are in the business of managing financial risk, and dog bite liability claims are one of the most significant loss drivers within homeowners insurance.
+In 2024, insurers paid out approximately $1.57 billion in dog bite-related claims across 22,658 incidents, a 19% jump from the year prior.
+By 2025, that figure surged again to an estimated $1.86 billion across 28,450 claims, with the average claim cost coming in at $65,450.

+While the per-claim average dipped slightly from the 2024 peak of $69,272, the overall cost burden continues to climb.
+Over the past decade, the average dog bite claim cost has risen roughly 86%.
 When a specific breed is statistically linked to more frequent or more severe injuries, insurers respond by restricting or surcharging policies.
-It's not always about aggression — it's about physical capability to cause expensive damage and the frequency with which that damage occurs.
+It's not always about aggression.
+It's about physical capability to cause expensive damage and the frequency with which that damage occurs.

 Pincher's Pro Tip